Maraş massacre

-The Maraş massacre (Maraş katliamı; Komkujiya Mereşê) was the massacre of more than one hundred leftists and Alevis in the city of Kahramanmaraş, Turkey, in December 1978, primarily by the neo-fascist Grey Wolves.
+The Maraş massacre (Maraş katliamı; Komkujiya Mereşê) was the massacre of more than one hundred leftists and Kurdish Alevis in the city of Kahramanmaraş, Turkey, in December 1978, allegedly by the neo-fascist Grey Wolves and National Intelligence Organization of Turkey.

 Martial law was declared after the massacre, but this did not halt a campaign of violence elsewhere including in cities like Çorum and Konya.

 Background

 The events in Kahramanmaraş lasted from 19 to 26 December 1978.
 It started with a bomb thrown into a cinema attended mostly by right-wingers.
 Rumors spread that left-wingers had thrown the bomb.
 The next day, a bomb was thrown into a coffee shop frequented by left-wingers.
 In the evening of 21 December 1978 the teachers Hacı Çolak and Mustafa Yüzbaşıoğlu, known as left-wingers, were killed on their way home.
 Their funeral was to take place the next day but armed clashes erupted outside the mosque where prayers were to be held, preventing the ceremony.
 By the end of the day, three people were killed and property and workplaces destroyed.